Gastonm1/Train-Scheduler/README.md

 This is a Front-End Train Schedule Application

-#Description
+# Description
 I use firebase to push and pull data from the database.
-This app will accept user input to add new train name, start time and frequency to schedule.
-Stores Train info in Firebase for data persistence and retrieves information from database on load.
+This app will accept a user input to add new train name, start time and frequency to schedule.
+The new train information will be stored in Firebase for data persistence.
+That data will be then be retrieved from Firebase database and sent back to the user (UI/UX)  on load.
 Schedules refresh every minute to reflect updated arrival information.

-#Technology in use
+# Technologies in Use

+* HTML5
+* CSS3
 * Javascript
 * jQuery
-* HTML5
-* CSS3
 * Firebase
 * Moment.js

+If you have any questions, please feel free to contact me: Gaston.marques@gmail.com